hth313/OS4/doc/partialKeys.rst

 prompting functions built on top of this mechanism.

-One of several nice features of the prompting system on the HP-41 is that the calculator goes to sleep between key presses to redude power consumption.
+One of several nice features of the prompting system on the HP-41 is that the calculator goes to sleep between key presses to reduce power consumption.